openstack/tacker/doc/source/install/devstack.rst

 Overview
 --------

+Devstack based installation requires ``local.conf`` file.
+This file contains different configuration options required for installation.

-Tacker provides some examples, or templates, of ``local.conf`` used for Devstack.
+Tacker provides some sample ``local.conf`` templates which can be used for Devstack based Tacker installation.
 You can find them in ``${TACKER_ROOT}/devstack`` directory in the tacker repository.

-Devstack supports installation from different code branch by specifying branch name in your ``local.conf`` as described in below.
+Devstack supports installation from different code branches by specifying branch name in your ``local.conf``.

-If you install the latest version, use ``master`` branch.
+* For latest version installation, use ``master`` branch.
-On the other hand, if you install specific release, suppose ``ussuri`` in this case, branch name must be ``stable/ussuri``.
+* For specific release based installation, use corresponding branch name.
+  For ex, to install ``ussuri`` release, use ``stable/ussuri``.

 For installation, ``stack.sh`` script in Devstack should be run as a non-root user with sudo enabled.
 Add a separate user ``stack`` and granting relevant privileges is a good way to install via Devstack [#f0]_.

 Install
 -------

-Devstack expects to be provided ``local.conf`` before running install script.
+Devstack installation script ``stack.sh`` expects ``local.conf``.

-The first step of installing tacker is to clone Devstack and prepare your ``local.conf``.
+So the first step of installing tacker is to clone Devstack and prepare your ``local.conf``.

 #.
 Download DevStack